Air Quality Testing for Mold

 Air quality testing draws in these microscopic particles onto sampling mediums, typically called cassettes.
 These cassettes are then sent to a laboratory that specialized in the microscopic, microbial analysis.
 Through this process, they can microscopically identify the types of mold present in the air of the tested space.

-How do you test for mold spores in the air?
+How to test for mold spores in the air?

 What are the safe levels of mold in the air?